 The most sparkling gemstone of all

-HAVE you ever held a peridot in your hands?
-If so, you’ll have noticed its golden-green sparkle looks really vivid, much more than other coloured gems.
+The golden-green sparkle of peridot looks really vivid, much more than other coloured gems.

-A characteristic called “high double refraction” is its cause.
-This means that if you peer closely into a peridot gemstone, you’ll see a double image of some of its facets.
+The reason for this?
+A characteristic called “high double refraction”.
+It means that if you peer closely into a peridot gemstone, you’ll see a double image of some of its facets.

 The “stardust” gem from space